mieko/sr-captcha/index.md

 end
 ```

-At this point, I modified my Mechanize tool to continue downloading captchas.
-Only
+I modified my Mechanize tool to continue downloading captchas.
+Only this time, it
-this time, it tried to solve them, and got feedback by attempting a login.
+tried to solve them, and got feedback by attempting a login.

-The ones it got correct were added to the corpus of solutions, as a way to
+The captchas it got correct were added to the corpus of solutions, as a way to
 self-reinforce its knowledge.

 When a login attempt failed, it saved the captcha to a directory, so that I